GeoGemma/GeoGemma-APAC-2025/README.md

 - "Land use classification for Berlin"
 - "Land surface temperature in Rio de Janeiro for 2020"
 - "Building heights in New York City"

-### Advanced Queries

-- "Compare NDVI in California between 2018 and 2023"
-- "Time series of surface water in Lake Mead from 2000 to 2023"
 - "LST changes in Phoenix during summer months"
-- "Vegetation loss in the Amazon from 2015 to 2022"

 ## 🏗️ Project Architecture